 - Consumers with strong purchasing power and a high degree of environmental awareness

-- Legislative and regulatory frameworks that actively promote sustainable development and aligned innovations
+- Selected legislative and regulatory frameworks that actively promote sustainable development and aligned innovations

 It is essential for the further development of the market that products are marketed profitably even at this early stage.
 A secure investment framework and support from policy makers will foster the framework needed to nurture this pillar of a sustainable future.

 A common label for Europe

 According to the last Eurobarometer Survey conducted by the European Commission (2013), about 80 percent of European customers want to buy products with a minimal impact on the environment.
 The fact that biobased plastics display clear advantages over conventional plastics makes them attractive to the environmentally conscious customers.
-This of course means that the use of biobased plastics needs to be transparently explained and marketed: How much biobased content is in the packaging?
+This of course means that the use of biobased plastics needs to be explained and marketed transparently: How much biobased content is in the packaging?
 How much CO2 emissions are saved?
 And was the biomass grown sustainably?
 These are questions that need to be answered.

 Big brands adopt bioplastics for prominent consumer products

 With an ever-growing number of big brands turning to bioplastic solutions, the market penetration is well on its way.
-Brands and brandowners such as Procter & Gamble, Coca-Cola, Danone, Puma, Samsung, IKEA, Tetra Pak, Heinz, or Toyota have already introduced first large scale products in Europe.
+Brands and brandowners such as Procter & Gamble, Danone, Puma, Samsung, IKEA, Tetra Pak, Heinz, or Toyota have already introduced first large scale products in Europe.
 Many more, including Lego, have announced corresponding plans in the near future.

 The introduction of different bioplastic materials with these new products will raise the level of awareness and information significantly.
 The quality of the materials will become apparent and accepted.
 And with increasing volumes of bioplastics on the market, higher production costs will soon adapt to prices paid for conventional materials.